top of page

 with Insulin Pump

-Have you ever had high glucose levels that won’t come down even after giving more insulin?
-It was probably due to an infusion site failure.
+Have you ever had high glucose levels that don't come down even after giving more insulin?
+It was probably due to an infusion site failure — where insulin does not flow through the infusion site cannula into the body well enough.

-An infusion site failure is where insulin does not flow through the infusion site cannula into the body well enough.
-This could be caused by a bent cannula or it could be that the location you are wearing the infusion site isn’t absorbing insulin very well and needs to be replaced.
+• If cannula is not bent or out of skin, it could be that the location you are wearing the infusion site isn't absorbing insulin well enough anymore and needs to be changed to a new location.

-Because insulin pumps do not use long acting insulin, ketones can form quickly when infusion sites fail.
-Follow these instructions below to help troubleshoot infusion site failure and prevent a trip to the hospital.
+Follow these instructions (below) to help troubleshoot infusion site failure and prevent DKA and a trip to the hospital.

 bottom of page